imabutahersiddik/Discord-Earning-Bot/README.md

   <h3 align="center">Short'n'Money</h3>

   <p align="center">
-    This bot allows you to earn money for both you and your users
+    This bot allows you earning money for both you and your users
   </p>
 </div>